cansozeri/golang-rest-api-kata/README.md

 ```
 Response payload:
 {
-    "code": 2,
+    "code": 1,
-    "msg": "Minimum value is greater than maximum value"
+    "msg": "maxCount must be greater than or equal to MinCount"
 }
 ```